derekshiii/A3-DualUD/README.md

 ## Usage

 The process involves three main stages: pre-training on the source domain, and then applying one of the two adaptation methods (A³ or DualUD).
+The processed Abdomen datasets and checkpoints can be accessed by https://drive.google.com/drive/folders/1vQSu_nqwDx6roVp9WsN1eiYjvdwXkpyf?usp=drive_link

 ### Step 1: Pre-training on the Source Domain